 • The new project falls within the range of the historical projects on each driver.
 Extrapolating outside the fitted range is risky.

-Parametric estimates are usually middle-of-accuracy: better than pure unit-cost scaling because they account for several factors, but worse than detailed bottom-up estimates because they’re still aggregate-level.
-The accuracy depends heavily on how well the historical fit predicts new projects.
+Accuracy is middle of the road: better than pure unit-cost scaling because it accounts for several factors, worse than detailed bottom-up estimates because it stays aggregate-level.
+How good it is depends on how well the historical fit predicts new projects.

-The closely related technique Power-sizing model is a one-driver parametric model with a specific non-linear functional form (cost scales as size to a fractional power).
-Power-sizing is the workhorse for engineering economies of scale.
+Power-sizing model is a one-driver parametric model with a non-linear form (cost scales as size to a fractional power), the workhorse for engineering economies of scale.